-- 272. One rationale for a central bank digital currency which is often emphasised is that it serves as a 'monetary anchor' in a digital economy (e.g. Panetta, 2021).
+- One rationale for a central bank digital currency which is often emphasised is that it serves as a 'monetary anchor' in a digital economy (e.g. Panetta, 2021).
 The aim is to ensure that public money remains visible and available to all economic agents, even if cash becomes significantly less important (Brunnermeier and Landau, 2023).
 In particular, deposits at commercial banks can still be converted into public money.
-This exchange option is a key reason for consumers' trust in commercial banks - in addition to the quality of prudential regulation, supervision and deposit insurance.
-Brunnermeier and Landau (2023) point out that in recent history the general public has never had only access to private bank money, but not to public money. - 273.
-Effective monetary policy does not require the existence of cash.
+This exchange option is a key reason for consumers' trust in commercial banks in addition to the quality of prudential regulation, supervision and deposit insurance.
+Brunnermeier and Landau (2023) point out that in recent history the general public has never had only access to private bank money, but not to public money. - Effective monetary policy does not require the existence of cash.
 The latter already accounts for only a small proportion of the money supply M3 less than a tenth in the euro area (ECB, 2024b).
 According to modern monetary theory, on which the monetary policy strategies of most central banks is based, it is sufficient for the central bank to control short-term interest rates in order to influence the price level and the inflation rate (Broemel et al., 2023).
-This is possible even in a 'cashless limit' a theoretical construct in which the public hardly use no cash any more (Woodford, 1998). - 274.
-However, the effectiveness of monetary policy might be limited in the future if private cryptocurrencies > BOX 16, which compete with the central bank currency, become more popular.
+This is possible even in a 'cashless limit' a theoretical construct in which the public hardly use no cash any more (Woodford, 1998). - Private cryptocurrencies BOX 16, which compete with the central bank currency, become more popular.
 One example is Facebook's Libra proposal in 2019 that ultimately failed (GCEE Annual Report 2019 box 11).
 Should such a currency be successfully established and at least partly drive out public money, a country's monetary sovereignty would be jeopardised.
 The same could be true for central bank digital currencies of other countries.
 If prices and contracts are denominated in an alternative currency (Ahnert et al., 2022), it becomes difficult for the central bank to influence the price level.